visit-dav/visit/src/doc/using_visit/WorkingWithFiles/Read_Write_Options.rst

 Material Count
 ++++++++++++++

-Ordinarily, the plugin will determine the material count from the material convention nameschemes.
+Ordinarily, the plug-in will determine the material count from the material convention nameschemes.
 However, if it is having trouble getting the correct count, users can specify it manually with this option.

 ffp
 ~~~
-The ffp plugin can optionally use the
+The ffp plug-in can optionally use the
 `STRIPACK library <https://people.sc.fsu.edu/~jburkardt/f_src/stripack/stripack.html>`_
 to improve its behavior and performance.
 It will do so by loading the STRIPACK library as
 a dynamicaly loaded shared library *when* VisIt_ can find it.
 VisIt_ will find the